 Non-proliferative retinopathy, also called background retinopathy, is the earliest stage of retinal involvement in diabetic patients.
 It is

 Proliferative retinopathy presents with the formation of new blood vessels.
 Due to hypoxia, which is the consequence of hyperglycemia, growth factors are increasingly formed and new blood vessels appear (neovascularization).
 In this case, VEGF (vascular endothelial growth factor) plays a decisive role, which is detectable in blood and can be inhibited by drugs.

 The new blood vessels can grow even in the vitreous humor.
 However, it is quite dangerous as they are very unstable and may cause bleeding in the eye.
-If the newly formed blood vessels do not lead to any vision problems, or there appear slight ones, then we deal with non-proliferative retinopathy.
-If increased bleeding into the vitreous humor and a lot of new blood vessels do cause problems, it is called proliferative retinopathy.
-The consequences range from blurred vision to retinal detachment, glaucoma, and blindness.
+If the newly formed blood vessels do not lead to any vision problems, or only slight impairment is noticed, then we deal with non-proliferative retinopathy.
+If increased bleeding into the vitreous humor and the new blood vessels do cause problems, it is called proliferative retinopathy.
+The consequences range from blurred vision to retinal detachment, glaucoma and blindness.